 This documentation was written using content from various resources in the Storage and Availability Business Unit, including vSAN Engineering, vSAN Global Support Services (GSS), Product Enbablement, and vSAN Product Management.

-Pete Koehler is a Sr. Technical Marketing Architect, working in the Storage and Availability Business Unit at VMware, Inc. He specializes in enterprise architectures, performance, data center analytics, software-defined storage, and hyperconverged Infrastructures.
+Pete Koehler is a Staff Technical Marketing Architect focusing on vSAN at VMware, Inc. He specializes in enterprise architectures, performance, data center analytics, software-defined storage, and hyperconverged Infrastructures.
 Pete provides more insight into the challenges of the data center at blogs.vmware.com/virtualblocks, vmpete.com, and can also be found on twitter at @vmpete.

 Appendix A: Relevant Metrics for vSAN Environments